Other Names: Tosa Ken, Tosa, Japanese Fighting Dog, Japanese Tosa

 Breed Overview

-The Tosa Inu was originally used as a fighting dog in Japan, and as a result is banned or heavily restricted dogs in Asia and other parts of the world.
+The Tosa Inu was originally used as a fighting dog in Japan, and as a result, it banned or heavily restricted dogs in Asia and other parts of the world.

-However, much like other seemingly dangerous dog breeds, much of this reputation comes from their historic use.
+However, much like other seemingly dangerous dog breeds, much of this reputation comes from their historical use.

-Tosas can be a good choice as a family pet, but owners need to be confident and consistent with training.
+Tosas can be a good choice as a family pet, but owners must be confident and consistent with training.

-A Tosa will form strong bonds with its family, and aggressive behavior towards people is seen as a fault in the breed.
+A Tosa will form strong bonds with its family, and aggressive behavior toward people is seen as a fault in the breed.

 Color: Red, fawn, brindle, black